IgniteUI/help-topics/topics/08_Known-Issues/03_Known-Issues-Revision-History/Known_Issues_and_Limitations_2013_Volume_1.md

 ## Overview

-The following table summarizes the known issues and limitations of the Ignite UI 2013 Volume 1 release.
+The following table summarizes the known issues and limitations of the %%ProductName%% 2013 Volume 1 release.
 Detailed explanations of known issues and the possible workarounds are provided in the known issues topics for each control.

 ### Legend: